 I just realized home birth was for me, is it too late to start care?

 Moonstone Midwifery accepts clients late to care on an individual basis.
 After assessing prior records and current pregnancy presentation, a determination will be made regarding whether you are a safe candidate for a late-to-care home birth.

 How many clients do you take a month?

 Paige values quality time with her clients while balancing a family of her own.
 For this reason Moonstone Midwifery strives for only two clients a month, with a max of four in special circumstances.

 How much does it cost to have a home birth with Moonstone Midwifery?

-The total cost of Midwifery Care is $4000.
+The total cost of Midwifery Care is $5000.
 Often installments are paid throughout your pregnancy.
-Payment plan options will be discussed prior to initiating care.
+Optional payment installments will be discussed prior to initiating care.
 This fee includes hour long prenatal visits, care in your home the day of the birth, repeat home visits during the postpartum period, and time set aside by the midwife to be in town and on call during the weeks surrounding your due time.

 Will my insurance cover a home birth?

 Moonstone Midwifery works closely with a biller who will verify your benefits at no extra cost.
 Paige does not carry malpractice insurance and therefore is not in network with any insurance company.
 We will automatically file for out of network gap exception and will work hard for reimbursements for our clients.
 A percentage of all returns will go to our biller to compensate those efforts.

 Do you find yourself wondering “Can I have a home birth?”
 If after reading this F.A.Q. you still have some burning questions, reach out!
 Paige, the midwife at Moonstone Midwifery, is always happy to schedule time to chat with families considering home birth.